greensh7/regexpr/README.md

 # regexpr

-## This contains the sources for CLI regular expression tools supporting find/replace/match in all the major languages.
+## Contains the sources for CLI regular expression tools supporting find/replace/match in all the major languages.

 ### Description